 New York.
 As the summer dragged on, each day seemed a bit more oppressive than the one before.
-As the city entered into a great financial crisis that sweltering summer of ’72, the FBI took notice of me and tapped my phone.
+As the city entered into a massive financial crisis that sweltering summer of ’72, the FBI took notice of me and tapped my phone.

 In the midst of auditioning for plays (more rejections than hires) and auditioning for commercials (more hires than rejections), I managed The Penny Candy Store on Seventh Avenue and West 10th Street in Greenwich Village.